fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 STUN packets (as identified by the STUN magic cookie).
 Any outbound packet that is not a STUN packet is discarded.
-Once an outbound STUN packet is identified, the 5-tuple is put in a pending state, and the firewall begins looking for STUN packets within inbound UDP packets.
+Once an outbound STUN packet is identified, the 5-tuple is put in a pending state, and the firewall begins looking for STUN packets among inbound UDP packets.
 When it sees one, it matches the transaction IDs to ensure that they are correlated.
 Once matched, the 5-tuple is placed into an authorized state, and UDP traffic is allowed to freely traverse.